 (815 ILCS 318/) Illinois Companion Animal Cremation Act

 (b) The written explanation of services must not include any false or misleading information.
 A written explanation of services is misleading if:

 (3) it uses the term "individually partitioned" or "separate" with respect to a communal cremation process;"

 "keeping them individually separated through some physical means such as clay bricks, space, pans etc. This is also known as a partitioned pet cremation.
 Even though the bodies are physically separated, some unavoidable mingling of the ashes of the cremated pets is possible when this method is used."

 Jessica Pierce Ph.D.
 Psychology Today Jan.
 12 2011

 "During a partitioned (separate) cremation, multiple animals may be in the incinerator at the same time, but they are separated so that the remains from each can be collected separately.
 Some "active comingling" of remains is unavoidable."

 Many families mistakenly assume they have to use the company of their veterinarian’s choosing for cremation.
 This is not the case.
-Specifically, a clinic may use a company that is cheap, or that they have used for a long period of time, thinking that is what the client would want.
-However, many families want to have their pet picked up sooner, cremated promptly, their pet’s ashes returned faster, and want to know they are receiving only their pet’s ashes.
+Many families want to have their pet picked up sooner, cremated properly, not stored for days in bags and piled in a deep freezer and want to know they are receiving only their pet's ashes in return.
 Because your pet is your family member and your property, you have the right to decide what happens to them in every facet.
 Let your clinic or hospital know that you wish to use Pets Remembered and we will be there.